LoyolaChicagoCS/gradhandbook/source/regulations.rst

-Once you start graduate school, the default assumption is that you will be enrolled each fall and spring until you sign up for graduation and graduate. Â If you need to interrupt your studies before that, the Graduate School requires that you apply for a leave of absenceÂ through the gsps system, under student forms in https://gsps.luc.edu/.
+Once you start graduate school, the default assumption is that you will be enrolled each fall and spring until you sign up for graduation and graduate.
+If you need to interrupt your studies before that, the Graduate School requires that you apply for a leave of absence through the gsps system, under student forms in https://gsps.luc.edu/.

 .. what true now?
-    There is no direct penalty for forgetting notification, but it helps the department to know what is going on. Â
+    There is no direct penalty for forgetting notification, but it helps the department to know what is going on.

     Whether or not you file a Leave of Absence form, you